1611developer/Bitcoin-News/README.md

-# 'Only the Latest Crypto News' API
+# 'Only Daily, Breaking News from the Past 24 hours' API